 Presents an overview of critical elements related to educating young children with disabilities or special needs in the early childhood setting.
 Topics include typical and atypical development; legal requirements; research-based practices related to inclusion; teaming and collaboration; and accommodations and adaptations.
 This course examines how a disability or special need may impact a young child's learning process.
-This course addresses children ages birth through 8 years.
+This course addresses children ages from birth to eight years.